asensio-lab/albany-housing-analytics/README.md

 Generate mismatched_housing_addresses.csv (?)
 ...<br>
 After the junction table is created, run map_addr_key_housing.py to associate the address to its primary key.
 Set the input file as fix_housing_addresses.py<br>

+To pull in the drawdown reports, run pr03-xlsx2csv.py to convert the pr03 reports to csv files.
+Then, run pr03_reformat.py to pull selected columns out of the strangely formatted csvs.
 ## Address Junction Table
 Run junction_table/retrieve_unique_addresses.ipynb to get the address csvs to be geocoded<br>
 Geocode each address CSV using MMQGIS and the Google Maps API (Instructions in full documentation)<br>